 Each year in the United States, about 12 million people see doctors for knee pain.

-Researchers found that among all people seeking medical treatment in the country between 2007 and 2011, 1.5–7.3% sought care for pain in the front of the knee alone.
+Researchers found that among all people seeking medical treatment in the country between 2007 and 2011,

 Below, we describe common causes of sudden knee pain and the symptoms that tend to accompany it.
 We also look into the options for diagnosis, treatment, and prevention.